bioinfo-biols/CIRIquant/README.md

 1. Run CIRIquant with RNase R treated sample
 2. Use output gtf file in Step1 and run CIRIquant with `--RNaseR` option using output gtf in previous step

 The output is in the same format as normal run, however the header line is appended with additional information of RNase R treatment

 ### 6. Run differential expression analysis for circRNAs

 #### Study without biological replicate ####

 For sample without replicate, the differential expression & differential splicing analysis is performed using `CIRI_DE`

 ```
 Usage:
   CIRI_DE [options] -n <control> -c <case> -o <out>

   <control>         CIRIquant result of control sample
-  <case>            CIRIquant result of study sample
+  <case>            CIRIquant result of treatment cases
   <out>             Output file

 Options (defaults in parentheses):